doktordirk/aurelia-authentication-loopback-sample/doc/client.md

 basic config for the fetch client for aurelia-auth-sample.

 ##### app.router.config.js
 adding the property `auth` to the routes and adding the pipeline step `AuthorizeStep` from aurelia-auth.
 This will hide those routes for unauthorized users.
+Adding settings.admin and AdminStep hides admin pages for users without that role.

 ##### auth/*
-Uses the login/signup methods of aurelia-auth-sample.
+Uses the login/signup methods of aurelia-auth-sample with some additional authorization and role releated features.

-##### customers/*
+##### customer/*
 Uses aurelia-api for CRUD.
 Since we set `httpInterceptor:true` in `authConfig.js`, the authorization token is added to all request.
 Users can only edit their own customers as defined in `/common/models/user.json`.

+##### user/*
+Admin pages.
+Users with the admin role can edit users as defined in `/common/models/user.json`.

 ## Limitations
 spoonx/aurelia-api does not provide multiple endpoints yet.
 Thus switching endpoints is cumbersome and currently always send your token.

-## Plans
-- Better scripts
-- Email verification per pasting token
-- Simple multiple endpoints using hopefully coming [spoonx/aurelia-api](https://github.com/SpoonX/aurelia-api) improvements
-- Email templates
+The admin role has too much permissions, including deleting ther admins.